 There’s much interest in ulcers in horses and for very good reason.

 Equine gastric ulcer syndrome (EGUS) affects 60-90% of adult horses and 25-50% of foals and weanlings.
 The condition collectively refers to sores or erosions that develop in portions of the horse’s sensitive stomach lining.
-EGUS is largely a man-made disease: common feeding practices, lack of forage in the diet, stress we place on our horses, intense exercise, travelling, use of non-steroidal anti-inflammatory drugs (for example ‘bute’ and flunix) and antibiotics are some of the many factors which increase a horse’s risk of developing EGUS.
+EGUS is largely a man-made disease: common feeding practices; lack of forage in the diet; stress we place on our horses; intense exercise; travelling; and the use of non-steroidal anti-inflammatory drugs (for example ‘bute’ and flunix), corticosteroids and/or antibiotics are some of the many factors which increase a horse’s risk of developing EGUS.

 Ulcers can also occur in the hindgut (colon), however, treatment approaches tend to differ to that from EGUS and for the purpose of this article, we will focus on EGUS.